 As each number is added in, write out a count of how many odd numbers have been added in and what the sum is.
-So the first line will simply be: 1 1 a) Write a program to evaluate and write out each of the terms in this sequence:
+So the first line will simply be:

 Question 5: Simple Sequences (symmetric, unitary, descending)

 For each of these sequences set an initial value and use a DO-loop.